el-gug/z-synth-shell/README.md

 **synth-shell**  improves your terminal experience and productivity through a combination of small bash scripts.

+- **Zerynth additions**:
+  - Automatically print connected devices.
+  - Prints UID and Ports on a table.
+  - Also Prints zerynth logo and setup colors on zerynth palette.

 - **System status report**:
   - Automatically printed in new terminal sessions (local, SSH, ...).